blindnet-io/product-management/specifications/Privateform-FRD.md

 ### Updating the data

-_**FR-FE13.** The Interface must allow a Data Consumer to update the Medical data of a Submitter_
+_**FR-FE13.** The Interface must allow a Data Consumer to update the data of a Submitter_

-After Medical data is shown to a Data Consumer (FR-FE11), she must be able to make some changes.
-Medical data is updated in the following workflow:
+After data is shown to a Data Consumer (FR-FE11), she must be able to make some changes.
+Data is updated in the following workflow:
 * Step 1: The Interface accepts the input from a Data Consumer for data that needs to be updated
-* Step 2: The Interface uses blindnet to encrypt the Medical data
+* Step 2: The Interface uses blindnet to encrypt the data
 * Step 3: The Interface sends an update request to the Server (FR-BE12)

-_**FR-BE12.** The Server must be able to update the encrypted Medical data._
+_**FR-BE12.** The Server must be able to update the encrypted data._

-The Server updates the Medical data in a request containing:
+The Server updates the data in a request containing:
 * Data Consumer id
 * old medical data id
 * new encrypted medical data